ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 .. note::

    The Traffic metrics in Sec **17.2** are presented as a percentage of the total number of requests.
-For example, 'HBM Read Traffic' is the percent of read requests (**17.5.0** - **17.5.2**) that were directed to the accelerators' local HBM (**17.5.3**).
+For example, "HBM Read Traffic" is the percent of read requests (**17.5.0** - **17.5.2**) that were directed to the accelerators' local HBM (**17.5.3**).

 .. _infinity-fabric-ex2: